-under mild convergence requirements on $\check\eta$ and additional mild regularity conditions.\footnote{Loosely, $\frac{1}{\sqrt{n}}\sum_{i=1}^n\frac{\partial}{\partial \eta} \psi(W_i; \theta_0, \eta_0)$ is a mean 0 normalized sum, so will converge by a central limit theorem, which yields \eqref{eq: expansion1} if $(\check{\eta} - \eta_0)$ converges to 0---i.e. if $\check\eta$ is consistent.} Note that as a consequence, the asymptotic distribution of the plugin-estimator $\check\theta$ does not depend on the nuisance estimator $\check\eta$, implying inference about $\theta_0$ using $\check{\theta}$ can proceed as if $\eta_0$ were known and did not need to be estimated.
-This heuristic derivation can be formalized and underlies the crucial importance of Neyman orthogonality in providing general distributional approximations for estimators of target parameters in the presence of complex nuisance parameters.
+under the convergence requirements on $\hat\eta$ cited above and additional mild regularity conditions.
+Loosely, condition \eqref{eq:neyman_def} means that $\frac{1}{\sqrt{n}}\sum_{i=1}^n\frac{\partial}{\partial \eta} m(W_i; \theta_0, \eta_0)$ behaves like a mean~0 normalized sum, which converges by a central limit theorem.
+As long as $(\hat{\eta} - \eta_0)$ converges to 0, the whole term disappears.
+Maintaining the assumption that higher order terms vanish, it follows that the asymptotic distribution of the plug-in estimator $\hat\theta$ does not depend on the nuisance estimator $\hat\eta$.
+Thus, inference about $\theta_0$ using $\hat{\theta}$ can proceed as if $\eta_0$ were known.
+This heuristic derivation can be formalized and underlies the crucial importance of Neyman orthogonality in settings with complex nuisance parameters.

-Example \ref{example:ATE_neyman} provides a heuristic analysis of the ATE scores from Example \ref{example:ATE_1} to illustrate how to determine whether a score is Neyman orthogonal.
-The example shows that the commonly considered inverse propensity weighted (IPW) score is \textit{not} Neyman orthogonal, but that the doubly robust score is Neyman orthogonal.

-\begin{example}[Neyman Orthogonal Scores for the Average Treatment Effect] We show that the IPW estimator, a popular estimator for identifying causal parameters under unconfoundedness, does not rely on a Neyman orthogonal score and is thus ill-suited as a basis for DML estimation.
-The doubly robust score does, in contrast, satisfy Neyman orthogonality.